kimoban/konkomba_english_dictionary/README.md

-# Konkomba English Dictionary App
+# Konkomba English Dictionary (React Native + Backend)

-A modern, full-featured dictionary app for the Konkomba Language (Likpakpaaln) with a React frontend and Node.js/Express backend.
+A modern dictionary app for the Konkomba Language (Likpakpaaln), built primarily as a React Native mobile app with Expo, backed by a Node.js/Express API.

 ---